 Perhaps you can land a spot on the wildly popular 12-hour Escape Route Tour which is offered in April and May and again in the Fall during September and October.
 See this site: https://surrattmuseum.org/su_bert.html

 ʳᵒᵃᵈˢⁱᵈᵉ ᵐᵃʳᵏᵉʳⁱᵐᵃᵍᵉˢ (c)2009 K. Price

-UPDATE: March 2014 The area is marked as protected.
+March 2014 The area was marked as protected.
 Do Not Enter.
-It is still possible to park beside the Virginia Historical Highway Marker which tells the story of Booth's capture, but the area across Route 301 in the median is not accessible.
+It was still possible to park beside the Virginia Historical Highway Marker which tells the story of Booth's capture, but the area across Route 301 in the median was not accessible.
 More details here